What are the schools in Turkey like?

 When we asked about the schools in Turkey, they said...

 "The International School of Istanbul (ISI) is one of the best international schools in Turkey.
 Located in the heart of Istanbul, ISI offers a comprehensive international education to students from over 50 countries.
 The school follows the International Baccalaureate (IB) curriculum, and provides a wide range of extracurricular activities, including sports, music, and art.
 The Bilkent Erzurum Laboratory and International School (BELIS) is a bilingual school in Erzurum, Turkey.
 BELIS offers a unique educational experience, combining the best of both Turkish and international education.
 The school follows the Cambridge International Examinations (CIE) curriculum, and provides a wide range of extracurricular activities, including sports, music, and art.
 The Istanbul International Community School (IICS) is another excellent international school in Turkey.
 IICS offers a comprehensive international education to students from over 40 countries.
 The school follows the International Baccalaureate (IB) curriculum, and provides a wide range of extracurricular activities, including sports, music, and art.
 The Istanbul International School (IIS) is a bilingual school in Istanbul, Turkey.
 IIS offers a unique educational experience, combining the best of both Turkish and international education.
-The school follows the International Baccalaureate (IB) curriculum, and provides a wide range of extracurricular activities, including sports, music, and art," said one expat in with children at .
+The school follows the International Baccalaureate (IB) curriculum, and provides a wide range of extracurricular activities, including sports, music, and art," commented one expat when asked about in Turkey.

 Please login to continue reading this article.